temp2010/Intraway/README.md

 * [MySQL](https://mysql.com) version 5.7+ (Oracle)

 ## Installation Instructions
-1. Clone the Skeletor git repository into your project's root directory or a subdirectory
+1. Clone the git repository into your project's root directory or a subdirectory
 2. Run the SQL folder 'bd'
+3. File configure the variables in the configuration folder
+4. Enable writing rules in apache

 ## Directory Structure
 Intraway probe can be the entirety of your web project or live side-by-side with your CMS source directory, depending on your needs.
 The default directory structure is as follows: